Race for the Galaxy

-Race for the Galaxy (abbreviated "RftG" or simply "Race") is a card game designed by Thomas Lehmann.
+Race for the Galaxy (RftG), or simply Race, is a card game designed by Thomas Lehmann.
 It was released in 2007 by Rio Grande Games.
 Its theme is to build galactic civilizations via game cards that represent worlds or technical and social developments.
 It accommodates two to four players by default although expansions allow for up to six players, as well as solo play.
 The game uses iconography in place of language in some places, with complex powers also having a text description.
 While appreciated by experienced players for being concise, some new players find the icons difficult to learn and to decipher.

-The game won Boardgamegeek's Golden Geek Award for best card game, Fairplay Magazine's À la carte award for best card game of 2008, and was described by the magazine Tric Trac as "LE jeu de cartes de cette année 2008" (THE card game of the year 2008).
+The game won Boardgamegeek's Golden Geek Award for best card game, Fairplay Magazine's À la carte award for best card game of 2008, and was described by the magazine Tric Trac as "Le jeu de cartes de cette année 2008" (The card game of the year 2008).

+Development

+Race for the Galaxy by Thomas Lehmann began as a card game version of Puerto Rico, with Thomas Lehmann working on his own and in cooperation with Andreas Seyfarth, and while Lehmann's version did not make it into publication as San Juan in 2004, he continued work on the game and added a space-themed customizable card game and this was ultimately released as Race for the Galaxy by Rio Grande Games.

 Gameplay

-Like many other Euro-style games, players win Race by having the most victory points at game end.
+Like many other Euro-style games, players win Race by having the most victory points at the end of the game.
 VPs come from three sources: worlds and developments placed on a player's tableau, and VP chips earned by consuming goods from worlds.
 To place a world or development, players pay a cost in cards from their hand.
 Keeping a steady income of new cards throughout the game is important to victory.